openlookeng/hetu-core/hetu-docs/en/functions/window.md

 Returns the rank of a value in a group of values.
 The rank is one plus the number of rows preceding the row that are not peer with the row.

-Thus, tie values in the ordering will produce gaps in the sequence.
+Thus, tie values in the ordering produces gaps in the sequence.
 The ranking is performed for each window partition.

 **row\_number()** -\> bigint